Nothing Phone (2) vs Samsung Galaxy XCover6 Pro

 Who should buy each?

-Choose the Nothing Phone (2) if: you want top-tier performance for gaming, you value design with its unique Glyph Interface, or you need a vibrant display for media consumption.
+Choose the Nothing Phone (2) if: you want a stunning display for streaming, need top-notch performance for gaming, or prefer a sleek design with unique features.
 (6.7" display, 4700 mAh battery)

-Choose the Samsung Galaxy XCover6 Pro if: you work in tough environments and need a rugged phone, you prefer a user-removable battery for easy replacement, or you frequently use gloves while operating your phone.
+Choose the Samsung Galaxy XCover6 Pro if: you work in rugged conditions, need a user-removable battery for easy replacements, or prefer physical buttons for quick access.
 (6.6" display, 4050 mAh battery)

 Conclusion